Odilon Redon: Bouquets Boxed Notecards

 Published with the National Gallery of Art, Washington

-A contemporary of the impressionists, Redon, too, had an eye for nature but his blooms could be inventive, sometimes for the sake of pattern and shape.
+A contemporary of the impressionists, Odilon Redon had an eye for nature but his blooms could be inventive, sometimes for the sake of pattern and shape.
 He set his flowers in abstract environments and gathered bouquets of loosely defined leaves and velvety petals that convey mood through tone.
-Subjects still included the mythical, fantastical, and spiritual, but the previous tension disappeared.
+The four paintings presented in this notecard set speak to his genius in communicating emotional depth through flower arrangements.

 Contains five each of the following notecards: